 The focus on clay as a facilitator of exchange and creativity comes from its inherent qualities; its immediacy and tactility.
 Its transitional nature is the perfect metaphor for the evolving heritage of the area.
 Clay is an integral part of Vauxhall’s past and future; it was once home to Royal Doulton and clay (brick) is the main building block of both the area’s current transformation and the existing buildings.
 It is the ground that we walk on and is a material that constantly changes state, from raw to fired, from mud to cherished heirloom.

-Collective Matter will be running a series of workshops that explore these ideas at the three partner galleries throughout December – March.
+Collective Matter ran a series of workshops that explore these ideas at the three partner galleries throughout December 2016 – March 2017.